 Interesting Fact: The primary school starts at Year 1 to Year 8 (including intermediate school from Year 7 to Year 8) and the primary and secondary is considered as compulsory.

 The bridging years between primary education and secondary education refer to intermediate schooling stage in the New Zealand Education System.
-These two or three years of schooling are focussed on enhancing the basic skills of children and making them more conversant with the ways of the world.
+These two or three years of schooling are focused on enhancing basic skills of children and making them more conversant with the ways of the world.
 This level of education is offered by primary schools or in some cases by intermediate schools.
 These years emphasize on helping students find their interests and develop their potentials to ensure that they make the right decision when choosing a field later in their careers.

 Interesting Fact: Intermediate Schooling in the New Zealand Education System is often considered a part of the primary schooling stage.